Why Ants Invade College Station Homes

 As far as troublesome pests go, ants may seem like a harmless critter, but for College Station residents, they can cause a lot more harm than you think.
 From carpenter ants that contaminate your food to fire ants that aren’t afraid to sting you or rover ants that are hard to control, you don’t want to leave any ant problem untreated.

-Here’s what College Station homeowners need to know about what attracts ants, how to keep them out, and how to handle an active ant infestation in your home.
+Here’s what College Station homeowners need to know about what attracts ants, signs you may have an ant problem, how to keep them out, and how to handle an active ant infestation in your home.

 How Ants Invade Your College Station Home